maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

     print( "   ", element)
 ```

-But 6 lines are printed as side effect.
+Twelve lines are printed, 6 in the for-in and 6 as side effect.
 ```text
   study6 - side effect
     0